 In accordance with the Kansas Board of Regents policy, students who are at least 60 years of age may audit (no-credit) regular lecture or certain group activity courses without payment of tuition when there is space available and for which they meet the prerequisites.
 Senior Auditors must, however, pay any applicable facilities use fees, workshop fees or lab/special course fees.

 Prerequisites include admission to graduate school for graduate courses, and program admission for courses in which program admission is required of all students.

 To receive the tuition waiver, Senior citizens must:

 - Be admitted to the University before registering.
 Click here for instructions on how to become admitted as a senior citizen (for undergraduate courses).
 Scroll to the bottom of the page for instructions and the application.
 This process only needs to be done once.

 - Register in-person at Jardine Hall 102, WSU West or WSU South.
-Summer 2018 registration will begin on Thursday, June 7, 2018.
-Fall 2018 registration will begin on Thursday, August 23, 2018.
+Spring 2019 registration will begin on Thursday, January 24, 2019.
 If your class is not offered during the entire semester, call the Office of the Registrar at (316) 978-3090 to check for your enrollment date.

 - When enrolling, present a Medicare card or driver's license to validate age.